This is a Boondockers Welcome host in Killingworth, CT

-Only one small dog as we have 3 ourself.
+One small dog under 20lbs is allowed.
 No smoking.
-No generators running at night. .
-No personal grill, you can use ours.
-Please ask when the pool will be available for your personal use upon your arrival.
-Fire pit available in the evenings.
+No generators running at night.
+No personal grill, you are welcome to use ours.
+Fire pit may be available in the evenings, just ask us.
 We do not have a dumping area or trash area.
 Please remove what you bring in.
 Outdoor quiet time at your camper starts at 10pm ends 8am.
 Please be respectful of our quiet hours as we have a renter in the cottage and her bedroom faces the parking area.

 Hosted By HistoricElyHouse

-Historic homeowners near the Shoreline Details: Both Rob and I grew up on the Connecticut shoreline, I grew up in Old Saybrook and he grew up in Branford right on the water!
-We still own a home in Branford to and rent it out.
-We have been married for four years and have been together for 10.
-We have three children between us ages 17 to 21.
-Our youngest leaves for college this fall so we decided to buy our first camper during the stay at home order.
-It has been a fun project for us and we can’t wait to use it!
+Historic homeowners near the Shoreline Details: Both Rob and I grew up on the Connecticut shoreline, I grew up in Old Saybrook and he grew up in Branford.
+We have been married for 7 years.
+We have three children and when our youngest left for college we got back into camping.
 We are excited to meet new travelers and get stories and ideas of places to visit.
 Home Town: Rob and I live in a agricultural town on the shoreline of Connecticut.
 It’s a historic town, and our home was built in 1782!
 It was originally built for the second pastor of the congregational church.
 The third-floor used to house a small private boys classroom, where Henry Wadsworth Longfellow came to teach and wrote books.
 The birds of Killingworth was written here!
 Skills or Expertise to Share: Rob is a contractor and we both work in the construction field.
 I’m in commercial and he is in residential.

 Availability for RV Camping